django/channels/docs/introduction.rst

 protocol events runs inside the server process itself - for example, WebSocket handling code runs inside your WebSocket server process.

-Each socket or connection to your overall application is handled by a *application instance* inside one of these servers.
+Each socket or connection to your overall application is handled by an *application instance* inside one of these servers.
 They get called and can send data back to the client directly.